 After leaving the military, Morris’s life went on a series of downward spirals followed by moments of fleeting stability.
-A serious injury to his leg led to depression and an addiction to pain killers.
+A serious injury to his leg led to depression and an abusing pain killers.
 He was able to work periodically as a forklift operator but the pain from his injury interfered and he lost his job.
-This cycle would continue for years, and his family always provided a place for him to stay.
+This cycle would continue for years, and despite the support of his family.

-Later, he moved to Columbus, Ohio to get a fresh start with his new wife and baby boy.
+Later, Morris moved to Columbus, Ohio to get a fresh start with his new wife and son.
 He got a job at a lumber company and his wife was going back to school.
 Working as the second shift lead at the lumber company, he was required to lift heavy beams.
 The pain became unbearable and a doctor prescribed pain pills.
-His wife worried about his addiction.
+His wife worried he would become addicted again.
 Unwilling to address the issue, Morris left her and his son.

 After 40 days, he returned home.
 The couple briefly reconciled but his wife left because he continued to take pain pills.